Surya2709/Steganography-With-QR-Codes/README.md

 <b>Notable Factors: </b>

-      Number of qrcode images produced ~ Size of the input image feeded
+      Number of qrcode images produced is directly proportional to the  Size of the input image feeded

       Output image Will be in gray scale since some work is awaiting to be done there.
 Contributions are most welcomed !